UoB-IBM-TextMessaging-Team/JammoChat/README.md

 ### Unity Project Folder

-`/unity` is the unity project location, `ARView-IBM-TextMessaging` is the current unity work dir.
-The `flutter-unity-view-widget-plugin` and `IBM Watson Unity sdk` already installed, please do not making any change on them.
+`/unity` is the unity project location, `ARView-IBM-TextMessaging` is the current unity working dir.
+If you would like do any modification, make sure using `Unity 2022.1.1f1`.

 If you would like to build the unity project independently, just use the unity `build and run`